vexx-sm/TF2-Mixes/README.md

 - `!setcaptain <player>` Set or remove a player as captain
 - `!adminpick <player>` Force pick a player for the current captain's team
 - `!autodraft` Automatically draft remaining players to open team slots
+- `!outline` - Toggle teammate outlines for all players (condition 114)
 - `!cancelmix` Cancel current mix and reset

 ## Installation